 Employee burnout is real and it needs to be addressed.
 And for anyone suffering from job burnout, they may very well need your help and some human empathy to overcome it and get back to being the happy, productive, engaged and efficient employee they once were.

-And that’s great for them - and also good news for your organisation's productivity, morale and, even profits.
+And that’s great for them - and also good news for your organization's productivity, morale and, even profits.